 Political parties are constantly adapting and changing their strategies to win elections.
 But how do they decide when to change and what tactics to use?
 And why do some parties seem to switch gears more often than others?

-We’ll take a look at the factors that go into party strategy changes, as well as here are the most common reasons for switching strategies.
+We’ll look at the factors that go into party strategy changes, and here are the most common reasons for switching strategies.

-Ultimately, understanding how political parties operate can give us a better understanding of our political system – and maybe even help us predict which way the winds will blow come election time!
+Ultimately, understanding how political parties operate can better understand our political system – and maybe even help us predict which way the winds will blow come election time!

 Political parties are often considered static entities with well-defined ideologies and strategies that never change.